jackmaden/philosophybreak/src/pages/articles/free-will-illusion-sam-harris/index.md

 Our choices matter.
 What we decide to do shapes the paths we take in life.
 The point is that _we cannot decide what we will decide to do_.
 As Harris summarizes:

 >You can change your life, and yourself, through effort and discipline — but you have whatever capacity for effort and discipline you have in this moment, and not a scintilla more (or less).
-You are either lucky in this department or you aren't — and you cannot make your own luck.
-<br><br>
-...choices, efforts, intentions, and reasoning influence our behavior — but they are themselves part of a chain of causes that precede conscious awareness and over which we exert no ultimate control.
+You are either lucky in this department or you aren't — and you cannot make your own luck... choices, efforts, intentions, and reasoning influence our behavior — but they are themselves part of a chain of causes that precede conscious awareness and over which we exert no ultimate control.
 My choices matter — and there are paths toward making wiser ones — but I cannot choose what I choose.

 This conclusion — that our choices matter but that we cannot choose them — has profound consequences for our ideas of personal and moral responsibility — not to mention blame, justice, success, failure, and the entirety of our social, societal, and legal systems.